 Dani Selyebi was born on February 9, 1995 in Budapest.
 After graduating from high school, he participated in a two-year graphic design course from 2016 to 2018, where he already felt that illustration was the closest to him.
-After that, he self-taught himself in the field of illustration, where he experimented a lot with figurative abstract ink drawings.
-He also got a taste of the tattooing profession from 2018 to 2019, but soon realized that he could not connect to this profession.
-From 2021, he started working on orders as a freelancer, where he painted numerous small-scale ink drawings and paintings, usually animal portraits in his distinctive figurative abstract style, but also created label designs as well as book and verse illustrations.
-In 2023, he began experimenting with larger and larger canvas paintings, and since then he has created several series.
+After that, he self-taught developed himself, where he experimented a lot.
+He also got a taste of the tattooing profession from 2018 to 2019, but soon realized that he could not connect to this.
+From 2021, he started working on comissions as a freelancer, where he painted numerous small-scale ink drawings and paintings, in his distinctive figurative abstract style, but also created label designs as well as book and verse illustrations.
+One of his most exciting projects was a cover design and smaller book illustrations for Imre Lutter's (President of the Hungarian Poets' Association) 2022 book of poems.

 In 2022, he participated in the three-week residency program of Budapest Hybridcycle.
 (Tiszta Balaton) the works created here have participated in several group exhibitions throughout the country.